 Throughout our childhood, me and Robert John were inseparable.
 Even at a young age, he possessed an engineering mindset of unequaled caliber.
 My devious visions only fueled his imaginative spirit and mechanical prowess.
 He was always up for the challenge.

-One can only imagine how many miles of fishing line we used throughout those years.
+One can only imagine how many miles of fishing line we used during those escapades.
 Dad had tons of it.
-I’m fairly certain there is probably a few miles of spent filament still up in the rafters of that old house — along with some rusty pulleys, eye hooks and forty rolls worth of dried out, duct tape.
+I’m fairly certain there is probably a few miles of yellowing filament still rotting away in the rafters.
+And just as likely, countless rusty pulleys nailed to beams, along with handful of eye hooks and forty rolls of dried out, duct tape.